jlevy/lft/lft.md

 This is my attempt to capture the insights I want to share when I talk to founders, engineers, and others about how we can use AI and software for good.

-There is quite a bit here,[^marktwain] but it is all in support of four key points:
+There is quite a bit here, but it is all in support of four key points:

 1. **IA deserves more attention.**